edishabani/texTax/README.md

-# texTax
-This is a tech based content posting platform, created with Laravel and Alpine.js
+texTax - Tech Content Posting Platform texTax is a tech-based content posting platform developed with Laravel and Alpine.js.

-# Tech Stack
+Tech Stack
 PHP 8.1
 MySQL
 AlpineJS

-To install and run the project:
+Installation and Setup
+Follow these steps to set up and run texTax on your local environment.
+Ensure that you have PHP, Composer, and Node.js installed.

+1. Copy Environment File
-Copy the environment file: Copy the .env.example file to a new file named .env in the same directory.
-This file contains environment-specific settings that are loaded into your application.
+Copy the .env.example file to a new file named .env in the same directory.
+This file contains environment-specific settings that are loaded into your application. cp .env.example .env

+2. Install PHP Dependencies
-Install PHP dependencies: Run composer install in the textax directory to install the PHP dependencies specified in composer.json.
+Run the following command in the texTax directory to install the PHP dependencies specified in composer.json. composer install

+3. Generate Application Key
-Generate an application key: Laravel requires an application key for encrypting data.
-You can generate it using the artisan command.
+Laravel requires an application key for encrypting data.
+Generate it using the artisan command. php artisan key:generate

+4. Install JavaScript Dependencies
-Install JavaScript dependencies: Run npm install in the textax directory to install the JavaScript dependencies specified in package.json.
+Run the following command in the texTax directory to install the JavaScript dependencies specified in package.json. npm install

+6. Build Assets
-Build your assets: If you're using a build system like Vite or Webpack, you'll need to build your assets.
-For example, if you're using Vite, you can use the vite build command.
+If you're using a build system like Vite or Webpack, build your assets.
+For example, if you're using Vite, use the following command. vite build

+6. Set Up Database
-Set up your database: Update the .env file with your database connection details.
-Then, run the migrations using the artisan command.
+Update the .env file with your database connection details.
+Then, run the migrations using the artisan command. php artisan migrate

+8. Run Tests
-Run your tests: Ensure that everything is set up correctly by running your tests.
+Ensure that everything is set up correctly by running your tests. php artisan test

+8. Start Application
-Start your application: You can start your application using the PHP built-in server or Laravel's artisan serve command.
+You can start your application using the PHP built-in server or Laravel's artisan serve command. php artisan serve

+Visit http://localhost:port in your web browser to access texTax.

-Please replace the placeholders with your actual data.
-Also, make sure to have PHP, Composer, and Node.js installed in your environment.
+Note: Replace the placeholders in the .env file with your actual data.
+Make sure to have PHP, Composer, and Node.js installed in your environment.